Mathematical Methods of Theoretical Physics: Heaviside or unit step function

 \end{marginfigure}

-In the spirit of the above definition, it might have been more appropriate to define $H(0)=\frac{1}{2}$; that is,

-and, since this affects only an isolated point at $x=0$, we may happily do so if we prefer.

-It is also very common to define the Heaviside step function as the {\em antiderivative of the $\delta$ function}; likewise the delta function is the derivative of the Heaviside step function; that is,
+It is also very common to define the unit step function as the {\em antiderivative of the $\delta$ function}; likewise the delta function is the derivative of the Heaviside step function; that is,